zephraph/notes/🧠/💭 Compelling web framework features.md

 - [blitz-rpc-server-transform](https://github.com/blitz-js/blitz/blob/f6354d2dd5928f34c331377c1fe9b406b3940429/nextjs/packages/next/build/babel/plugins/blitz-rpc-server-transform.ts)

 Blitz allows client code to _directly_ import server code.
 At build time there's a babel plugin that replaces both the server definition and the client call with an [[Remote Procedure Call|RPC]] interface.

+I like this generally because it reduces a lot of the boilerplate from making server calls and you get a fully typed API for practically free.

+It's not without it's own trade-offs, of course.
+The implicit nature of the API call site might confuse folks who aren't familiar with that functionality.
+Also, you'd have the same limitations as any [[Remote Procedure Call|RPC]] interface, the primary being that all arguments _must_ be serializable.
+Lastly, it probably goes without saying, while this would be great for building a backend-for-the-frontend, it wouldn't make for a very nice sharable api.